Free Website Content - When Something is Free Online

 Linking

-Companies may offer something in exchange for a
+Companies may offer something in exchange for

-link back to their website.
+a link back to their website.
 As the web becomes increasingly

-more competitive, linking can effect more than just search
+more competitive, linking can effect more than just

-free of charge in exchange for a link can be a good business
+or information free of charge in exchange for a link

-one and make it available for syndication, with the stipulation
+for syndication, with the stipulation being that the

-remain intact, providing links back to the author's website.
+intact, providing links back to the author's website.

-Bottom line, authors often make content available for syndication
+Bottom line, authors often make content available for

-benefit from.
+which they benefit from.

 Ad Revenue

-Some companies provide a product or service free
+Some companies provide a product or service

-the advertisement increases.
-The more visitors a site attracts,
+more visitors a site attracts, typically the more revenue

-typically the more revenue generated from the ad space.
+generated from the ad space.
+Perhaps a software application

-Perhaps a software application is free of charge, but has
+is free of charge, but has embedded advertisements.

 Goodwill Branding / Public Relations

-On occasion, companies will provide a product, service
+On occasion, companies will provide a product,

-magnanimous or socially sensitive, they will often receive
+is extremely magnanimous or socially sensitive, they

-significant press exposure, generating free publicity for
+will often receive significant press exposure, generating

-their brand.
-Pepsi Cola sponsors a number of athletic events
+free publicity for their brand.
+Pepsi Cola sponsors

-PR with their target audience.
+of brand loyalty and positive PR with their target audience.

 Contact Information